joestubbs/coe379L-sp24/docs/unit03/hands_on_nn.rst

 Hands-on Neural Networks
 ============================

-In this section we will build a simple neural network, train it and validate how it works on sample test data.
-For this excercise we will use a popular dataset from Keras, known as the **MNIST** dataset.
+In this section we will build a simple neural network, train it and validate it on a sample test data.
+For this excercise we will use a popular dataset from Keras, known as the **MNIST** (Modified National Institute of Standards and Technology) dataset.
 This dataset is collection of around 70,000 images of size 28X28 pixels of handwritten digits from 0 to 9 and our goal is to accurately identify the digits by creating a Neural Network.

 By the end of this excercise students will be able to: